bcolas/PDISforceBulkPlugin/README.md

 PDISforceBulkPlugin
 ===================
-PDISforceBulkPlugin implements Asynchronous Salesforce API.
+PDISforceBulkPlugin implements Asynchronous Salesforce API to manage Salesforce objects.

-It will help you deal with volume from Salesforce.
+It will help you deal with volume read from Salesforce.

-The first step to be implemented is the Salesforce Bulk Input.
+The first step implemented is the Salesforce Bulk Input.

 04/11/2018 :
  - Mavenize the project